Dodgers Win a Triumph for Guggenheim Just as Baseball’s COVID Bubble Bursts

 “It was basically the trainer telling me [during the seventh inning] he had to come out immediately because he tested positive,” Roberts said.
 “At that point in time I was still managing a game and getting guys ready to go.
 I haven’t seen Justin yet, so that’s all I know.”

-The victory came in the eighth season since Guggenheim Baseball Management purchased the Dodgers from Frank McCourt in 2012 for a then record $2.15 billion.
-The holding company almost immediately sold Dodger cable TV rights in the Los Angeles area for $8 billion.
-Since then, the organization has spent $1.8 billion in player payroll, a No. 2 in MLB $107.9 million, during this prorated 60-game season.
+The victory came in the eighth season since Guggenheim Baseball Management purchased the Dodgers from Frank McCourt in 2012 for a then-record $2.15 billion.
+The holding company almost immediately sold Dodgers cable TV rights in the Los Angeles area for $8 billion.
+Since then, the organization has spent $1.8 billion in player payroll, including an MLB second-highest $107.9 million during this prorated 60-game season.

 Guggenheim has eight consecutive National League West titles, three NL pennants and now a World Series championship to show for its investment.